teethefox/Front-End-Development-Test/README.md

 - Have files been optimized?

 ## Deliverables and Deadline
+Please deliver final product by forking this repositiory on your personal git hub account.
+When completed, please email the repo URL to austin.branham@tetongravity.com and drew.holt@tetongravity.com
-Please deliver final product to austin.branham@tetongravity.com Take your time but try to deliver it within 2 weeks time.
+Take your time but try to deliver it within 3 days time.
 If we don't see any activity in your test repository after 2 weeks (at least initial commits), we will automatically withdraw your application.